Non-standard mattresses

 Case example

-Based on available information, the planner is satisfied the bed meets the NDIS Funding Criteria, including that it is related to his disability.
+Based on available information, the planner is satisfied the bed meets the NDIS funding criteria, including that it’s related to his disability support needs.
 She lists the make and model of the mattress and bed to be purchased and includes funding in Sam’s plan.

 • value for money